 7. Know when to be loyal

 You probably have a go-to store for your grocery shopping, which you are familiar with the layout.
-Especially in times where you feel hurried or tired or stressed, if you must head to the store, try to go to one where head in and get what you need quickly.
+Especially in times where you feel hurried or tired or stressed, if you must head to the store, try to go to one that you know your way around in.
+That way, you can head in and get what you need quickly and head out.

 8. Sign up for store rewards programs